C-ZW/eight-queen/readme.md

     2. Queen attack range

     Goal:
-    Find maximun number of queens can be placed on board
+    Find maximum number of queens can be placed on board

 ## Implement alogorithm